iheartNathan/github-actions-terraform-azure/readme.md

 - `github-uami-rw`: For read/write operation (`terraform apply`), used only in `production` environment.
 - `github-uami-ro`: For read-only operations (`plan`/`fmt`/`validate`) targeting the `main` branch.

-Each identity is granteda ppropriate `Azure Role Assignments` and `federated credential` created for both identities, these credentials allow GitHub Actions to authenticate securely without storing secrets.
+Each identity is granted appropriate `Azure Role Assignments` and `federated credential` created for both identities, these credentials allow GitHub Actions to authenticate securely without storing secrets.

 ## 🚀 Workflows Overview